 firewall unless firewall rules are created to allow it.
 The exception is the

-default network that is created automatically with each project.
-This network
+default VPC network that is created automatically with each project.
+This

 must create any firewall rules you need.
 To allow

-incoming network traffic on a manually created network, you need to set up
+incoming network connections on a manually created VPC network, you need to set

 be as general or specific with these rules as you need.
 For example, you can

-Firewall rules only regulate incoming traffic to an instance.
+Firewall rules are connection tracking, and therefore only regulate the initial connection.
 Once a connection has been established with an instance, traffic is permitted in both directions over that connection.
-To prevent an instance from sending outgoing packets, use another technology such as iptables.

 If the instance has an